Search sheldonbrown.com and sheldonbrown.org

-Work by shortening the chain, rather than lengthening it.
+When possible, work by shortening the chain, rather than lengthening it.
 Making the chain too short, then lengthening it is a time-waster.
+Preferably, join the chain using a master link, so the chain can easily be removed for cleaning.
 The narrowest chains, used with cassettes that have 10 sprockets -- sometimes 9 -- must be joined using special one-time-use replacement pins or master links.
 You probably only get one of these with a new chain, so it is important to get the length right on the first try.

 Chain condition will have an effect on how well your system shifts; in particular, if you chain is dry and rusty, it will not shift well, because the links will be stiff.

 Chains wear out, typically after only a few thousand miles.
 As they wear, they elongate slightly.
 They should be checked regularly for signs of this sort of wear.
 This issue is addressed in detail in my article on Chain Wear and Maintenance.